Logan-Kranis/Assignment-4-Creating-APIs/README.md

 ## Installation

-To run this Farm Management System locally, follow these steps:
+To run this Farm Management System locally, follow these steps: use logan's branch

 1. Clone this repository to your local machine. https://github.com/Logan-Kranis/Assignment-4-Creating-APIs
-2. Clone this rep for mock data and my procedures https://github.com/Logan-Kranis/Mist-353-group-Project/blob/main/LoganKranisSP.sql
+2. For mock data and my procedures there is folder called SQL
 3. RUN DatabaseCreation.sql
 4. RUN Farmseeddata.sql
 5. RUN Farmseeddata.sql